-Ten years ago we drove a school bus from San Diego, California, all the way through Central America surfing Mexico and El Salvador, finally arriving to Tamarindo, Costa Rica a month later.
+In 2001 we drove a school bus from San Diego, California, all the way through Central America surfing Mexico and El Salvador, finally arriving to Tamarindo, Costa Rica a month later.
 We rented a shitty house on the beach that we could barely afford.
-With lots of hard work, in ten years we transformed our little piece of paradise into the world’s best surf camp ever!
+With lots of hard work, we transformed our little piece of paradise into the world’s best surf camp ever!

 I guess you could say we got lucky.
 Or you could say we worked really hard doing something that we truly loved and believed in: SURFING

 However you look at it, Witch’s Rock Surf Camp’s story is a unique one and should be told.
 So where do I start?

 I started surfing when I was 16 years old.
 By age 19 I owned this 1978 VW camper van and spent at least one weekend each month surfing somewhere in Baja.
 All I wanted to do was explore and find great waves.
 I learned that I loved the Latin culture and that someday I might end up somewhere south of the border.

 I traveled to Costa Rica when I was 20 years old for a month and a half.
 The water was warm, the people were great, and the surf was amazing.
 The idea of driving a boat to Witch’s Rock every day seemed like a pretty good idea.
 I figured I should go ahead and finish my college degree at UCSD before making the move.